Keksuccino/SimpleEvents/README.md

-# simpleevents
+# SimpleEvents
-[JAVA] SimpleEvents is a lightweight and easy-to-use event system for Java.
+SimpleEvents is a lightweight and easy-to-use event system for Java.